em4nu3l-r/em4nu3l-r/README.md

 - 👋 Hi, I’m Emanuel
-- 👀 I’m interested in cybersecurity, programming, and music
+- 👀 I’m interested in cybersecurity, programming, and IT
 - 🌱 I’m currently studying cybersecurity
 - 💞️ I’m looking to create new projects to show my skills
 - 📫 Reach me at emanuel.re88@gmail.com